-- When lesson planning, brainstorm a few general topics.
-Some examples include planets, pets, fruits, days of the week, sports, renewable resources, clothes, book genres, etc. Choose about 4-6 main idea topics.
+Brainstorm a few general topics.
+Examples include planets, pets, fruits, days of the week, sports, renewable resources, clothes, book genres, etc. Choose about 4-6 main idea topics.

-Choose topics with which your elementary students have some connection.
-If they have prior knowledge of the topics, they’ll grasp the main idea concept much faster.
+Choose topics with which students have some connection.
+If they have prior knowledge of the topics, they’ll grasp the main idea much faster.

 As an example, I’m going to choose the following main idea topics…

-NOTE: These word sort examples are super easy so that you get the gist of the activity.
+NOTE: These word sort examples are relatively easy so that you get the gist of the activity.

-- Now, with those main idea topics in mind, create about 6 “detail” cards for each main idea.
-Below you can see the examples I have for each main idea topic that I chose.
+Now, with those main idea topics in mind, create about 6 “detail” cards for each main idea.
+Below, see the “detail” cards created for each main idea topic.

-- Next, make a copy of the sheet above for each student or pair.
-Students cut the words and sort them on a columned graphic organizer or you can have them record the sorting in their readers’ notebook.
+Next, make a copy of the sheet above for each student or pair.
+Students cut, mix, and then sort the words.

 As students sort, encourage whole class or group dialog about WHY they are sorting/categorizing a particular way.